Tyler Boucher: International play

 On December 12, 2022, Boucher was named to the United States men's national junior ice hockey team to compete at the 2023 World Junior Ice Hockey Championships.
 During the tournament he recorded three goals and one assist in six games and won a bronze medal.
+During the tournament, he suffered a torn labrum in his right shoulder, that ended his tournament.